zikaiwen/zikaiwen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Welcome!
-I'm a human-centered computing researcher dedicated to enhancing the interaction between **young users** (i.e., children, teenagers, and students in special education) with **AI technologies**.
-My work zeroes in on two critical challenges: (1) safeguarding usable privacy and security in AI interactions and (2) dismantling barriers to AI accessibility for learners with neurodevelopmental disabilities.
-By focusing on these pivotal areas, I aim to create more engaging, inclusive, and safe AI technologies that cater to the unique needs of our younger generation.
+Hi, there!
+I am a researcher in human-centered computing committed to improving how **young users** (i.e., children, teenagers, and special education students) engage with **AI agents**.
+My research homes on two critical challenges: (1) safeguarding usable privacy and security in AI interactions and (2) dismantling barriers to AI accessibility for learners with neurodevelopmental disabilities.
+By focusing on these pivotal areas, I aim to create more engaging, inclusive, and safe AI agents that cater to the unique needs of our younger generation.
 My research has been published at prestigious CS conferences such as ACM CHI, ACM ASSETS, ACM CCS, and IEEE S&P.

 I am fortunate to have finished my postdoctoral fellow training at CMA Thrust, the Hong Kong University of Science and Technology (Guangzhou); affiliated with [the HKUST Visualization Lab](http://vis.cse.ust.hk/vislab_homepage/people.html) supervised by [Prof. Huamin Qu](http://www.huamin.org/#groupmember).
 I received my Ph.D. degree in computer science from [Cornell University](https://www.cs.cornell.edu/).
 Before that, I recieved my joint First-class Honours bachelor degree in computer science from [University of Strathclyde, Glasgow, U.K.](https://www.strath.ac.uk/) and [BUCT, Beijing, China](https://www.buct.edu.cn/main.htm).